mchenliu/100_Days_of_Python_Code/README.md

         game_over = True
         print('Goodbye.')
 ```
-    4. Dictionary and scopes (Project Blackjack)
+    4. Dictionary and Scopes (Project Blackjack)
 ```python
 #Our Blackjack Game House Rules
 #The deck is unlimited in size.